 In August 2019, the Junior League of Wilmington announced their latest campaign, Stand Up.
 Period., which addresses period equity.

 Menstrual – or period – equity refers to removing the barriers that prevent people, particularly those living in poverty, from being able to manage their menstrual cycles and participate fully in their lives.
 Those who lack adequate period supplies experience school and work absences, opportunity losses, and emotional distress.
 And while they are suffering, societal stigmas often preclude open discussions about period equity.

-The JLW is committed to raising awareness of period equality in Wilmington and working towards ensuring individuals have affordable programs that provide period supplies.
+The JLW is committed to raising awareness of period equity in Wilmington and working towards ensuring individuals have affordable programs that provide period supplies.

 The JLW is also committed to addressing the vital need through direct service and advocacy, and by building a coalition of individuals and organizations that can work collaboratively to eliminate period poverty in our state.